 - Inform your client that elections, designations, agreements, waivers, and special elective returns must be submitted on paper by the appropriate due date, as established in the Income Tax Act.

-- Ensure the return is prepared with software that has been certified by the Canada Revenue Agency (CRA) as compatible with either EFILE Online or EFILE Online Plus, depending on which filing option you will use to transmit.
+- Ensure the return is prepared with software that has been certified by the Canada Revenue Agency (CRA) as compatible with EFILE Online.

 - Use only the EFILE number and password we assigned to you when you registered or renewed.
 Keep this information confidential.